- Establish a common set of standards, which those engaged in terrier work must follow.

 10. Membership of a terrier club which offers a rescue/insurance service and which is a member of the N.W.T.F. is strongly recommended.

-11. The use of locator collars to assist in quickly locating the quarry and reducing any likelihood of terriers becoming trapped underground is strongly recommended.
+11. The use of locator collars to assist in quickly locating the quarry and reducing any likelihood of terriers becoming trapped underground is considered essential.

-12. Terrier work must be confined to legal quarry species only and must at all times be conducted in a proper legal manner (see note below).
+13. Terrier work must be confined to legal quarry species only and must at all times be conducted in a proper legal manner.
+NOTE:

 a.
 Familiarisation with the Protection of Badgers Act (1992) and the "Five Rules for the Terrierman" are considered essential, as is the ability to recognise the signs (as outlined in the "Five Rules") which badgers leave around an active sett. - IF IN DOUBT - KEEP YOUR TERRIERS OUT.

-14. Any individual convicted of an offence under the Wild Mammals Protection Act (1996), the Protection of Badgers Act (1992) or the Protection of Animals Act (1911) will be brought before the relevant committee(s) in accordance with (13).
+15. Any individual convicted of an animal welfare, or wildlife related offence will be brought before the relevant committee(s) in accordance with (14).

-16. The above code of conduct has been adopted by each NWTF Member Club, Scottish Hill Packs Association, Federation of Welsh Packs, Central Committee of Fell Packs, English Farmers Fox Control Association and the Masters of Minkhounds Association.
-It is also endorsed by the Scottish Gamekeepers Association, National Gamekeepers Organisation, National Pest Technicians Association, Masters of Foxhounds Association and the Countryside Alliance.
+17. The above code of conduct has been adopted by each NWTF Member Club, Scottish Hill Packs Association, Federation of Welsh Packs, Central Committee of Fell Packs, English Farmers Fox Control Association and the Masters of Minkhounds Association.
+It is also endorsed by the Scottish Association of Country Sports, Scottish Gamekeepers Association, National Gamekeepers Organisation, British Association for Shooting and Conservation, Masters of Foxhounds Association and the Countryside Alliance.

 THE FIVE RULES FOR THE TERRIERMAN.